ABOUT J HEROUN

 —Leonardo da Vinci

-Exquisite Synthesis: The world’s most enduring and influential portrait ever.*
+Exquisite Synthesis: The world’s most enduring and influential portrait.*

 Hello.

-I create stylish, distinctive portraits for fascinating individuals, professionals, and families who value authenticity and visual storytelling.
+I create portraits for individuals, professionals, and families who value depth over convention — those drawn to images that feel honest, expressive, and beautifully composed.

-As a former creative director, designer, writer, and editor for publications including New York Magazine, Sports Illustrated, Sportswear International, Shape, Men’s Health, and Boston Magazine, I’ve honed an editorial style that’s refined, modern, and intentional — perfectly suited to portraits that go beyond the ordinary.
+As a former creative director, designer, writer, and editor for publications such as New York magazine, Sports Illustrated, Shape, Men’s Health, and Boston magazine, I’ve developed a refined, intentional style — where composition, gesture, and light work together to reveal character, not just likeness.

 Origin Story: Examples, above and below, of my early illustration work based on photographic reference interpreted in airbrush, pastels, charcoal, and other mediums.
 The work demonstrates a lifelong affinity with the fusion of fashion and pop culture.